szolotykh/kinisi-motor-controller-firmware/commands.md

 - is_reversed (bool): Whether or not the motor is reversed.

 ### SET_MOTOR_SPEED (0x02)
-Description: This command sets the speed of the specified motor.
+Description: This command sets the speed of the specified motor in PWM.
 Properties:
 - motor_index (uint8_t): The index of the motor to set the speed for.
   - Range: 0 to 3
-- direction (uint8_t): The direction of the motor.
-  - Range: 0 to 1
-- speed (uint16_t): The speed of the motor.
+- speed (double): The speed of the motor.
-  - Range: 0 to 840
+  - Range: -100.0 to 100.0

 ### STOP_MOTOR (0x03)
 Description: This command stops motor by setting its speed to 0.